Heart valve disease

 • breathlessness, sometimes brought on by exercise

-• difficulty breathing lying flat, compared to sitting up
+• difficulty breathing while lying flat compared with sitting up

 • waking up at night with difficulty breathing